A giant rat spirit born from corrupted priestly resentment.

 It is meant to disgust as much as frighten.

-Modern readings often interpret Tesso as a metaphor for ideological collapse, internal sabotage, or resentment festering within systems meant to uphold values.
+Modern readings often interpret Tesso as a metaphor for ideological collapse, internal sabotage, and resentment festering within systems meant to uphold values.

-Psychologically, it represents bitterness that survives identity loss—when belief becomes obsession.
+Psychologically, it represents bitterness that survives identity loss — the moment when belief hardens into obsession.

 Tesso endures because institutions still fracture from within.